How to Find Your Birth Parents in a Closed Adoption

 How DNA and Adoption Are Linked

-Everyone inherits DNA from their parents and sequences of DNA can be shared between relatives.
-The more DNA that is shared, the closer the relative is to you.
-Knowing that, let’s consider a scenario where a woman who was adopted as a child is looking for birth relatives and gets a DNA test done.
-She uploads the data that results from that test to the global adoption reunion registry and it is discovered that her results are a very close possible match to a set of data uploaded by another man.
+Consider a scenario where a woman who was adopted as a child is looking for birth relatives and gets a DNA test done.
+She uploads the data that results from that test to the global adoption reunion registry and it is discovered that her results are a very close possible match to a set of data uploaded by a man.
 The two reach out and learn they are birth siblings by verifying other details related to the adoption.

-For more specific information about how to use an adoption reunion registry, read our article “What is an Adoption Reunion Registry?”
+For more specific information about how to use an adoption reunion registry, read our article “What is an Adoption Reunion Registry?

 What is DNA Testing?